Katanajay/ww2battlefieldtours/docs/readme.md

 I have reduced the volumne of the gunshots, however on some machines it sounds louder please forgive me if this is too loud for you (war is hell ;-)

-I had to speed up my video because it was getting too long, i hope I dont sound like a chipmonk!
+I had to speed up my video because it was getting too long, i hope I dont sound like a chipmunk!

 Thank you so much for giving me the ability to create a website, I have thouroughly enjoyed this experience.